Travel and Diabetes

 - Keep all medication in the original packaging or keep the packaging with you to show to Customs officers if required.

 - The Medicare Australia website provides information about taking and sending PBS medication overseas.
 The National Prescribing Service has an informative article for people who want to know more.

 Insulin dose travel plan

 When crossing time zones you may lose or gain time so your insulin dose or medication may need some adjustment.
 As everyone is different it is impossible to have a 'one rule fits all' approach.
 Take your itinerary to your doctor or diabetes educator to have an individualised travel plan made for you.

 If you use an insulin pump

-- You will need an individualised sick day plan from your doctor or diabetes educator.
-The Australian Diabetes Educator's Association (ADEA) has examples of guidelines for type 1 and type 2 diabetes.
+- You will need an individualised sick day management plan from your doctor or diabetes educator.
+The NDSS has general information on sick days for both type 1 and type 2 diabetes.